-15 best Christmas markets around the world
+The world's 15 best Christmas markets

 The festivities begin on November 24, running until December 23, 2017.

-The caga tio -- an enormous piñata-style Christmas log which spills out candy and gifts when beaten with a stick -- is one of the most popular Fira de Santa Llúcia activities.
+What makes it special: The caga tio -- an enormous piñata-style Christmas log which spills out candy and gifts when beaten with a stick -- is one of the most popular Fira de Santa Llúcia activities.

 Budapest's Vörösmarty Square is transformed into the Budapest Christmas Fair each year.